splondike/django-bedrock/project-template/README.md

     docker-compose exec backend pytest

 If you get an error like `Missing staticfiles manifest entry` then you need to run `./manage.py collectstatic` before running the tests.

+### Testing prod container

+An example production container is included at `config/prod/`.
+If you'd like to test this out locally you can use `docker-compose -f docker-compose.prod-test.yml up`.

+The container is HTTP only as this is the most common deployment situation; TLS termination is done elsewhere.
+You can then access the TLS proxied content at https://app.localtest.me/ using the docker-compose setup.
+You can see the unproxied response at http://app.localtest.me:8080 .
+The latter may be useful to verify asset compresison as Nginx by default does not compress when behind another instance (it detects this by a Via header which I don't know how to turn off).